FAR-Lab/IDD-Spring-2021/introPi/button/README.md

 pi@ixe00:~$ cd repo
 ```

-Set up your python environment, install the packages from the requirements.txt., and
+We will continue to use the python environment we created previously.
+Activate that that environment by typing `workon circuitpython` then installing the requirements for this lab.
+your terminal should now look like this
 ```
-pi@ixe00:~/repo $ mkvirtualenv circuitpython
+pi@ixe00:~/repo $ workon circuitpython
 (circuitpython) pi@ixe00:~/buttonLab $ pip install -r requirements.txt
 ```